 Unfortunately, hosted eCommerce platforms such as BigCommerce don’t make putting a WordPress-powered blog in a subfolder straightforward.
 There are tactics to make it happen, which we are exploring.

-Nonetheless, even if we do move the library to a subfolder and see an increase in organic traffic, it will still be the execution of the fundamentals (e.g. quality content, proper redirects, on-page optimization, etc.) that will be responsible for the majority of their SEO success.
+Nonetheless, even if we do move the library to a subfolder and see an increase in organic traffic, it will still be the execution of the fundamentals (e.g. quality content, proper redirects, on-page optimization, keyword research for target keywords and long-tail keywords, meta descriptions, internal linking, etc.) that will be responsible for the majority of their SEO success.